 What can I do about it to become more environmentally friendly?

 While we can’t reverse what’s already been done, we can certainly make a change to our behavior now.
+We must move towards environmentally friendly solutions.
 As individuals, even the smallest of acts can make a difference, and here are ten of them for you:

 1) Recycle.
 Bet you’ve heard that before – but seriously, taking a few seconds to put paper, plastic and cans in separate boxes has such a good effect on our rubbish problems that it’s almost criminal not to these days.